Summary

 Audit requirements

 Laboratory and mortuary services are accredited by UKAS under ISO18159.
-Policy audit forms an important part of the clinical governance of mortuary services and should be covered as part of accreditation at local trust / health board level.
+Policy audit forms an important part of the clinical governance of mortuary services and should be covered as part of accreditation at local trust/health board level.
+Furthermore, audits should be conducted in accordance with HTA standards and guidance (Post-mortem licensing standards and guidance).

 Policy review date